ProofSuite/amp-matching-engine/README.md

 Commit messages should properly describe the code modified Ensure all tests are passing before submitting a pull request

+# Contact

+If you have questions, ideas or suggestions, you can reach our development team on Discord in the #developer channel.
+[Discord Link](https://discordapp.com/invite/eChaHFk)

 # License

 The Proof CryptoFiat smart contract (i.e. all code inside of the contracts and test directories) is licensed under the MIT License, also included in our repository in the LICENSE file.